Shelley Berman

 Sheldon Leonard Berman (February 3, 1925 – September 1, 2017) was an American comedian, actor, writer, teacher, and lecturer.

-In his comedic career, he was awarded three gold records and he won the first Grammy Award for a spoken comedy recording in 1959.
-He played Larry David's father on Curb Your Enthusiasm, a role for which he received a 2008 Emmy Award nomination.
+He was awarded four gold records for his comedy albums and he won the first Grammy Award for a spoken comedy recording in 1959.
+In 2008 he was nominated for an Emmy Award for his portrayal of Larry David's father on Curb Your Enthusiasm.

 Berman taught humor writing at the University of Southern California for more than 20 years.

 Early life and education

 Berman was born in Chicago, the son of Irene (née Marks) and Nathan Berman.
 He was Jewish.
 He had a younger brother, Ronald.

-He served in the Navy during World War II.
-He then enrolled in Chicago's Goodman School of Drama at the Art Institute of Chicago (now at DePaul University) as a drama student.
-There he met fellow student Sarah Herman; they married in 1947.
-His acting career began with an acting company in Woodstock, Illinois.
-Leaving Woodstock in 1949, the couple made their way to New York City.
-He studied acting at the HB Studio.
-To make ends meet, Berman found employment as a social director, cab driver, speech teacher, assistant manager of a drug store, and a dance instructor at Arthur Murray Dance Studios.

-Eventually, Berman found work as a sketch writer for The Steve Allen Plymouth Show.
+He served in the Navy during World War II, after which he enrolled in Chicago's Goodman School of Drama at the Art Institute of Chicago (now at DePaul University) as a drama student.
+There he met fellow student Sarah Herman, whom he married in 1947.
+His career began with an acting company in Woodstock, Illinois, and in 1949 he and his wife made their way to New York City.
+He studied acting at the HB Studio and made ends meet as a social director, cab driver, speech teacher, assistant manager of a drug store, and a dance instructor at Arthur Murray Dance Studios.
+Later, Berman found work as a sketch writer for The Steve Allen Plymouth Show.